Our Board of Directors

 At Toronto Pearson International Airport, Selma was the senior executive responsible for corporate safety and security and the senior executive diversity and inclusion champion; while at OMERS, she established the legal and compliance department.
 In addition to her other responsibilities at AT&T, she served as the Chief Privacy Officer for AT&T’s Canadian operations.

-Selma served as Chair of the IATA/ACI World Smart Security Committee (focussed on enhancing passenger security and other security screening efficiency and effectiveness) and Chair of the Aeropole Board of Governors.
-She has also served as Chair of the board of directors of Ontario Capital Growth Corporation and was a member of the board of directors of Oxford Properties.
+Selma served as Chair of the IATA/ACI World Smart Security Committee (focused on enhancing passenger security and other security screening efficiency and effectiveness) and Chair of the Aeropole Board of Governors.
+She has also served as Chair of the board of directors of Ontario Capital Growth Corporation and as a member of the board of directors of Oxford Properties.

-Selma has been appointed as King’s Counsel (KC), holds a Chartered Director (C. Dir) professional designation from the Directors College, a GCB.D professional designation with respect to ESG from Competent Boards, and Masters of International Law from the Australian National University as well as other degrees.
+Selma has been appointed King’s Counsel (KC), and holds an ESG designation (GCB.D) from Competent Boards, a Chartered Director (C. Dir.) designation from the Directors College, a Masters of International Law degree from the Australian National University as well as other degrees.

 Scott’s career as a senior business executive was with large complex Canadian and North American companies in both the private and public sectors.
 With extensive C-suite experience in Human Resources, his background also includes general management, operations, sales, and distribution across several industries: consumer packaged goods, food, logistics and distribution, and forest products.
 His career provided him with the opportunity to have worked in both official languages, and also to work and live in Toronto, Sudbury, Montreal, and Ottawa.

-Scott holds the ICD.D designation from the Institute of Corporate Directors and is a member of the Human Resources Professionals Association, holding a Certified Human Resources Leader (CHRL) designation.
+Scott holds the ICD.D designation from the Institute of Corporate Directors and is a member of the Human Resources Professionals Association, holding a Certified Human Resources Executive (CHRE) designation.
 He is a graduate of the University of Toronto and executive programs at McGill University, Massachusetts Institute of Technology (MIT), and the Rotman School of Management at the University of Toronto.

 Jill currently serves on several boards of directors and board committees.
 She is a board member and chair of the investment committee of the CAMH Foundation (Centre for Addiction and Mental Health).
-She is a member of the investment committee of the board of CMA Impact Inc. (Canadian Medical Association).
-She is also a non-trustee member of the investment committee of the board of the Municipal Pension Plan of British Columbia and serves on the investment committee of the board for the Leukemia and Lymphoma Society.
+She is a member of the investment committee of the board of CMA Impact Inc. (Canadian Medical Association) and a non-trustee member of the investment committee of the board of the Municipal Pension Plan of British Columbia.
+She is a member of the Investment Review Board at Nicola Wealth and serves on the investment committee of the board for the Leukemia and Lymphoma Society.

 Jill received her Masters of Business Administration degree from the Schulich School of Business.
-She is a Chartered Financial Analyst (CFA) and holds the ICD.D designation from the Institute of Corporate Director.
+She is a Chartered Financial Analyst (CFA) and holds the ICD.D designation from the Institute of Corporate Directors.

-Throughout her career Tracy has been a tireless communicator, having been an active member of Women in Nuclear (WiN) Canada, where she currently holds a WiN Canada Board position.
-She is also a mentor and role model to many men and women in the energy sector.
+Throughout her career, Tracy has been a tireless communicator, having been an active member of Women in Nuclear (WiN) Canada, where she currently holds a WiN Canada Board position.
+She also serves on the Ingenium Board of Trustees, the United College Board of Governors and the University of Waterloo Board.

 As a proud member of the Nipissing First Nation, Tracy strives to use the Seven Grandfather Teachings in her leadership every day.
 She was a founding member of the Ontario Hydro Native Circle in 1992 and was the first Chair of the Bruce Power Native Circle, a position she held for many years.

-Tracy holds a Bachelor of Arts from University of Waterloo and is an active alumni member of St. Paul’s College and their Indigenous program as well as serving on their Board of Directors.
+Tracy holds a Bachelor of Arts degree from University of Waterloo and is an active alumni member of United College (formerly St. Paul’s College) as well as serving on the University of Waterloo’s Indigenous Advisory Council.

 Jim is a past board member of Frederick Memorial Hospital, Hood College Board of Trustees, Duke Energy, the Smithsonian National Portrait Gallery, Terrestrial Energy, and the Emirate Nuclear Energy Corporation’s Committee on Nuclear Power which reports to the board of directors.

 From 1993 to 2009, Joe held several senior positions associated with the South Texas Project (STP) nuclear power plant, including Chairman, President and Chief Executive Officer of STP Nuclear Operating Company, which operated the facility for its three owners.
 He served as Executive Officer of STP Electric Generating Station.
 He served as an executive at STP for ten years, holding positions of Vice President and Assistant to the President and Chief Executive Officer; Vice President of Engineering and Technical Services; Vice President of Business Systems; Assistant to the executive vice president; and General Manager of Licensing.
-He has been an independent director at Xcel Energy Inc. since March 2011.
+He was an independent director at Xcel Energy Inc. from March 2011 until March 2021.

-Joe holds a Bachelor of Science degree in aerospace engineering from the U.S. Naval Academy and a Master’s degree in business administration from Duke University.
+Joe holds a Bachelor of Science degree in aerospace engineering from the U.S. Naval Academy and a Master’s degree in Business Administration from Duke University.
+He also was licensed as a Senior Reactor Operator by the U.S. Nuclear Regulatory Commission.

-In the past, Anju has served as an advisory member of the Advisory Council for National Security (ACNS) and the Cross Cultural Roundtable on National Security (CCRS).
-She has also served on the boards of Toronto Central Local Health Integration Network (TCLHIN) and the Toronto Transit Commission (TTC) as a citizen board member.
+Anju’s governance experience extends to advisory roles on the Advisory Council for National Security and the Cross-Cultural Roundtable on National Security, as well as board memberships with the Toronto Central Local Health Integration Network and the Toronto Transit Commission as a citizen board member.

 Subscribe and stay informed